 In 1840, about 2000 people lived in the village.
 It had 2 hotels, a pawnshop, creamery, bacon factory, several shops and 21 public houses.
 To curb drunkenness amongst the miners, the mine supervisors built Temperance Hall in 1842.
 It worked.
 Mostly, the miners spent their free time at Temperance Hall practicing music and engaging in various social activities.
 During the Famine years (1845–1847), the hall was used as a depot to feed countless hungry, destitute people.
 In 1854, the hall was converted to a chapel, St. Mary’s Church.

 At the restored Monksland Church, in Knockmahon, you will find the Copper Coast UNESCO Global Geopark visitor centre.
-Here you will learn how volcanoes, oceans, deserts and ice sheets all combined over the span of 460 million years to create the rock formations found along the coast today.
+Here you will learn how the oceans, volcanoes, deserts and ice all combined over the span of 460 million years to create the rock formations we find along the coast today.
 The centre contains a local mining and environmental heritage exhibition, walking trail guides, brochures, and a café serving locally made soups, sandwiches, snacks and Copper Coast Roast coffee.
 The visitor center is open most days, though I recommend you call ahead if interested, especially if you are part of a group.